cris178/typemoon/README.md

 # TypeMoon
-A Simple Typography Tool for the Web
+A Simple Twitter clone built using an AWS cloud stack including services such as Appsync, GraphQL, Amazon Dynamo DB,

 Libraries installed